 Today Gustavo focuses on Gustavo Wine and consults as a winemaker for several clients (small premium producers).

-The focus of his wine-making is to stay true to the variety, creating balanced food friendly wines in the style of the ‘old world’.
+The focus of his winemaking is to stay true to the variety, creating balanced food friendly wines in the style of the ‘old world’.
 He strives to create wines that don’t necessarily taste the same each year – respecting the vintage variations based on any given growing season.
-In 40+ years he he told us he has never had one wine taste exactly like another wine.
+In 40+ years he told us he has never had one wine taste exactly like another wine.
 He wants to create the best possible wines from the fruit that is presented to him in the winery.

-Gustavo owns a vineyard management company, and conveniently his son Brendan manages a number of the Napa vineyards that the wines for Gustavo are sourced from.
-Vineyard sources are extremely important and he chooses them carefully – looking at a number of key components per site including the soil, water availability, sun, and wind.
+Gustavo owns a vineyard management company, and conveniently his son Brendan manages a number of the Napa Valley vineyards that the wines for Gustavo are sourced from.
+Vineyard sources are extremely important, and he chooses them carefully – looking at a number of key components per site including the soil, water availability, sun, and wind.
 The keys to growing good wine start in the vineyard and he has carefully trained his son to have the necessary tools to manage the vineyards to create the style of wines (in the vineyards) to be synergistic with how he makes the wine in the winery.

-His wines well-balanced and all have mouth watering acidity and tannin integration; these characteristics are especially important.
+His wines well-balanced and all have mouthwatering acidity and tannin integration; these characteristics are especially important.
 Stylistically he is not making wines that are high alcohol in which the varietal characteristics are lost.
 He wants fruit to arrive at the winery – already in balance.

 Select Wines

-The 2013 Gustavo Oak Knoll Chardonnay was sourced from Napa’s Oak Knoll District – it is made in a White Burgundian style.
-90% of the wine was fermented in stainless steel tanks with 10% in oak – only about 15% went through malolactic fermentation.
+The 2013 Gustavo Oak Knoll Chardonnay is made in a white Burgundian style.
+90% of this wine was fermented in stainless steel tanks with 10% in oak and only about 15% went through malolactic fermentation.
 The nose shows citrus blossom, a minerality (pencil shavings) and a toasted baking spice component.
+The palate offers a richness of flavor finely balanced between both a crispness and slight weighty viscosity.
+The finish is lively with lingering notes of lime and a slight dry component with delicate tannins lingering after the fruit.

+All their small production wines are single varietals (usually in quantities of fifty to two hundred cases.
+However, Gustavo makes two wines that are blends from all Napa Valley fruit: the Third Bottle Red and the Third Bottle White.
+These are two wines priced very affordable and are styled to be ready to drink young.
+The name, “Third Bottle” has an interesting story.
 One year, Gustavo was hosting a New York distributor of his wines, and by the end of the evening all present had enjoyed a significant amount of wine.
 Late in the evening they weren’t sure what they were drinking anymore (palate fatigue) but they realized they had run out of wine.
-Gustavo sent someone to his cellar and they opened and then returned with a bottle of 1969 Beaulieu Vineyard Georges La Tour Private Reserve.
+Gustavo sent someone to his cellar, and they opened and then returned with a bottle of 1969 Beaulieu Vineyard Georges La Tour Private Reserve.
 When morning came Gustavo discovered this rare and expensive bottle of wine was 90% full and clearly the guests were in no position to either enjoy the significance of this bottle or the wine itself.

-Thus the idea and name for this wine was conceived.
+Thus, the idea and name for this wine was conceived.
 It is an easy to drink affordable well-made wine that one can reach for later – after enjoying the older or rarer wines.

 —